 Bay Street Likely To Open On Positive Note

-(RTTNews) - Canadian shares are likely to open on a firm note Wednesday morning, tracking positive European markets.
+(RTTNews) - Canadian shares are likely to open higher Friday morning, tracking firm European markets and marginally higher crude oil prices.
+Slight optimism about a ceasefire in Ukraine is also likely to aid sentiment.

-Although worries about Russia-Ukraine war continue to linger, Ukraine President Volodymyr Zelensky's comments that he is no longer pressing for NATO membership for Ukraine, a delicate issue that was one of Russia's stated reasons for invading its pro-Western neighbor, may help lift investor sentiment.
+Data on Canadian employment for the month of February is likely to provide some direction to the market.

-After swinging between gains and losses almost right through the session, the Canadian market ended weak on Tuesday as worries about inflation and the economic impact of the ongoing Russia-Ukraine war weighed on stocks.
-The benchmark S&P/TSX Composite Index ended with a loss of 72.37 points or 0.34% at 21,232.03, after swinging between 21,220.54 and 21,501.42.
+Meanwhile, according to reports, Russia has widened its attacks to more Ukrainian cities.
+Lutsk, in the far west near the Polish border, the western city of Ivano-Frankivsk, and Dnipro in central Ukraine are being subjected to devastating blows, Ukrainian presidential aide Mykhailo Podoliak wrote on Twitter.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!